 As I mentioned above, I want to make sure I’m not just tracking fixed monthly expenses or discretionary spending, but I’m also including irregular expenses, specific saving goals, etc.

-Step 4.5: Being Realistic with Your Budgeting Categories
+Step Four & a Half: Being Realistic with Your Budgeting Categories

 I think this point warrants it’s on section, but its really apart of step 4, so here we are– step 4.5.